eldesgonzales/lbycldsfinals/README.md

 4. Click on the "Service Credentials" tab
 5. From the "Service Credentials" tab, click on "New Credential"
 6. Click add, and it will generate a credential
-7. View the credential and get the following:
+7. View the credentials and get the following:
     * username
     * password
     * domainId